Meanwhale/MeanscriptCLI/REFERENCE.md

 text name: "Jack"       // define immutable string bool b                  // define boolean

+// Function calls can be of two formats:
+// 1.
+Argument list separated with spaces, like on command line:
+//        function arg1 arg2 ...
+// 2.
+Argument list in brackets, separated with commands:
+//        function ( arg1 , arg2 , ... )
+// If an argument is a function call (return value), it's in brackets:
+//        1. function_a arg_a1 (function_b arg_b1 arg_b2 ...) arg_a3 ...
+//        2. function_a (arg_a1, ( function_b ( arg_b1, arg_b2, ... ) ) , arg_a3 , ... )

+// common functions:
 sum (a, b)              // return a+b
 sum a b                 // alternative format for the same call, without brackets sub (a, b)              // return a-b